flipcoder/midimech/README.md

 ## Setup

 - First create a midi loopback device.
 You can do this easily with LoopMidi on Windows or using "Audio MIDI Setup / MIDI Studio" on Mac.
 Then set your DAW to use this device instead of the linnstrument.
-Make sure the virtual device you set up has "loopmidi" in its device name, since this is how its detected by the program.
+Make sure the virtual device you set up has "midimech" in its device name, since this is how its detected by the program.

 - Set your LinnStrument to use ChPerRow mode.
 (Or alternatively, see the section *MPE* for getting the full MPE mode working).